viveksingh1452001/Parallax-1/README.md

  <h1> Parallax-1 </h1>

-  This is the basic website i have made just to show you how eventListners work when we scroll on the screen ,to achieving this effect we have to add a javascript in our HTML5
+  <p style={{color:"red"}}> This is the basic website i have made just to show you how eventListners work when we scroll on the screen ,to achieving this effect we have to add a javascript in our HTML5 </p>